Submission Guidelines | GCESCJ Blog

 Submissions must be in Times New Roman font, with size 12 and line spacing 1.5.

 Co-authorship is permitted up to maximum of two people.
+Author(s) shall mention their names and designations below the blog titled on the first page.

 All submissions must contain relevant hyperlinks within the documents to cite the appropriate sources.
 This includes all legislations, cases, articles, international instruments, any other sources.
 However, if the article contains sources that cannot be hyperlinked, please use Harvard Bluebook 20th Edition style in the Endnotes.